thakerng/DynamicHostSyncronizing/README.md

 ```
 4. Open odind folder and run server with this command
       ```run python odind.py start ```
-  (This process will run in daemon mode)
+  (the process runs in daemon mode)
 5. Copy thor folder into home-server
 6. You can config any parameters such as port or hostname (default is homeserver) in thor.py
 7. Open thor folder and run client with this command
       ```python thord.py start ```
-   (This process will also run in daemon mode)
+   (the process also runs in daemon mode)
 8. Test by ping to <hostname> in Static IP Server